upgradeadvice/node-tip-bot/README.md

 # Start The Bot
 To run the bot simply use `node bin/tipbot` or `npm start`.

-IF you ger this error:
+If you get this error:
 ```bash
 npm WARN This failure might be due to the use of legacy binary "node"
 npm WARN For further explanations, please read